swarajvee/Audio-Metadata-Extractor-Mac-Only/README.md

 ## Description
 This script extracts metadata from audio files using `afinfo` and saves the data into an Excel file.
 It processes various attributes like file path, artist, album, track number, duration, sample rate, bit depth, and loudness parameters.

+I have written this script with an intension for analysing Loudness information of different songs

 ## Features
 - Extracts metadata from audio files using `afinfo`
 - Parses metadata including file type, track number, sample rate, bit depth, and loudness info